josdejong/mathjs/docs/expressions.md

 The expression parser has operators for all common arithmetic operations such as addition and multiplication.
-The expression parser uses conventional infix notation for operators: an operator is placed between its parameters.
+The expression parser uses conventional infix notation for operators: an operator is placed between its arguments.
 Round parentheses can be used to override the default precedence of operators.

 ```js